-This historical experience translates into increases in political competition as expressed by a lower $\kappa$ - the key parameter of our model.
+This historical experience of the 1960s translates into higher political competition, i.e., a lower $\kappa$ - the key parameter of our model.
 A first channel is due to the enfranchisement of black voters by the Voting Rights Act.
-Registration rates among blacks rose from about 20% on average, and 5-10% in states such as Alabama and Mississippi, to above 60% over a few years.
-If these black voters were more prone than whites to be committed Republicans - given the local Democrats' record on race - or to be swing voters, this would lower $\kappa$ via lower values of $\lambda$ or higher values of $\sigma$ .
+Registration rates among blacks rose from about 20% on average, and 5-10% in Alabama and Mississippi, to above 60% over a few years.
+If these black voters were more prone than whites to be swing voters or committed Republicans - given the local Democrats' record on race - this would lower $\kappa$ via higher values of $\sigma$ or lower values of $\lambda$ .

-A second channel is through groups of citizens who had been enfranchised all along.
-The Civil Rights Act reduced the ability of Southern Democrats to maintain their stance on race, and to enact discriminating state laws and policies, the salience of race in state politics is likely to have diminished.
-As discussed in Section 2.2, this can be captured by an increase in $\phi$ , also leading on to lower $\kappa$ .
+A second source of higher political competition is through citizens who had been enfranchised all along.
+Because the Civil Rights Act reduced the ability of Southern Democrats to enact discriminating state laws and policies, the salience of race in state politics is likely to have diminished.
+As discussed in Section 2.2, this is captured by a higher $\phi$ .
 This effect may have been reinforced by greater turnout among committed Republicans - resulting in a lower value of $\lambda$ - or among swing voters - a higher value of $\sigma$ - those who had earlier not found it worthwhile to participate in elections (in some Southern states Republican candidates had not even appeared on the ballot).
-All of these effects serve to reduce $\kappa$ .
+These effects would also serve to reduce $\kappa$ .